 The Board of Supervisors meetings are held the first Monday of every month at 7:00 PM at the Township Building.
+The Board of Supervisors August Meeting has been rescheduled for Monday, August 11, 2015 at 7:00 PM.
 The Planning Commission meetings are held the first Tuesday of every month at 6:30 at the Township Building.
 If you are a person with a disability and wish to attend a meeting and require auxiliary aide, service or other accommodation to participate in any meeting, please contact the Township Secretary at 610-255-0634 to discuss how Elk Township may best accommodate your needs.

 The Township Office is open Tuesdays & Thursdays from 1:00 to 4:00 and by appointment (please call and let the Township Secretary know if you’d like to schedule an appointment).

 Chester County has launched ReadyChesCo a mass notification system that notifies registered users of important emergency information.
 ReadyChesCo is used to notify you of a major crises or emergency, and delivers important emergency alerts; such as weather, road closures, health, or community alerts.
 Registration takes only a few minutes!
 You can register by visiting http://www.readychesco.org/.
 It is free to sign up for ReadyChesCo and you can choose the type of alerts that you get (e-mail account, cell phone, pager).
 Your wireless carrier may charge you to get messages on your device, so check your plan to see what is covered.
 You can choose to stop getting these messages at any time.